dhodgson615/Curve-Fitter/README.md

 * **Visual and kinematic smoothness**

   A half sine begins and ends with zero slope.
-Chaining several of them yields a curve that has no visible kinks and no sudden jumps in velocity—perfect for motion that should look “natural.”
+Chaining several of them yields a curve that has no visible kinks and no sudden jumps in velocity.
+It's perfect for motion that should look “natural.”

 * **Predictable curvature**